 Container shall indicate the orientation to be kept maintained.

-Annex CFacilities

-No explosive component shall be stored with other types of equipment.
+Application of the directives CE93/15/EEC, 2008/43/EC and 2012/4/EU shall be analysed by the manufacturer and applied if relevant.

+A Safety Data Sheet (SDS) of the explosive device shall be provided in English and French languages.

+A template of SDS is provided in informative Annex C.

+Facilities

+Explosive devices shall be stored in dedicated storages according to the national regulations applicable for safety and security.

-The nature of and precautions required for all explosive components and systems shall be communicated to facility providers and authorities.
+The nature of and precautions required for all explosive devices and subsystems shall be communicated to the facility designer.

 Storage of explosive devices shall be performed in conformance with ECSS-Q-ST-20.